 Unfortunately, she was right.
-A month after the spill, Ott went to Louisiana, where she saw fishermen being evacuated from their boats with acute respiratory failure.
+Ten days after the spill, Ott went to Louisiana, where she saw fishermen who had been evacuated from their boats with acute respiratory failure.
 She learned that Corexit — a line of chemical dispersants that have been found to be less effective and more toxic than others — was being applied aerially to the slick and pumped directly into the leak, a spill-management technique that had never been tried before.
 Such a large volume of Corexit was applied to the spill that, had it been petroleum, Ott said, it would have amounted to the sixth largest oil spill in US history.

 Response workers and Gulf Coast residents were exposed to toxic oil chemicals and dispersants through their airways and skin, and emergency response workers were denied proper safety equipment to protect themselves.
 According to a 2015 Government Accountability Project report, Gulf Coast residents continue to suffer chronic health impacts, including respiratory illness and skin lesions.
 These ailments are so common that they are locally known as “BP Syndrome.”

 “I saw the difference in the oil texture and different ways the oil was changing due to chemical dispersants that we used,” Jorey Danos, a lifelong Gulf Coast resident who helped with the Deepwater Horizon disaster response, told the Journal.
 “It was changing the water, and it was changing me.
 I broke out with hives, I broke out with bumps, headaches, fatigue, irritability.”